-Next up I had the Cakeface, ok do you sense a pattern here, no?
-Well the Cakeface has hints of vanilla in it and at the end of it after you swallow gives you a full on vanilla cake flavor that just lingers in your mouth like you took a bite of a boozy cake!
+Next up I had the Cakeface (Do you sense a pattern here?).
+The Cakeface has hints of vanilla in it and at the end of it after you swallow gives you a full on vanilla cake flavor that just lingers in your mouth like you took a bite of a boozy cake!
 Something that you really must taste for yourself!
-Not overly sweet, and just the right amount of mixtures to give the beer a unique quality!
+Not overly sweet, and just the right amount of mixtures to give the beer a unique quality.

 The last one I had was the Sour Patch Porter!
 This one was unique to say the least.
 The smell and taste were two different things.
 You get a bit of a burnt malt smell on the nose with a bit of a lemony back smell, when you drink it, you get more of the sour, with the porter style taking a backseat.
 So amazing and easy to drink, and this is coming from someone that isn’t a fan of sours!
 I also took home the East Calgary Lager, and I did a review of it which you can find here!

 Overall, this was a great brewery tour I loved every part of it.
 What they have planned is going to really make some big waves in the craft beer scene.
 Being able to share their experiences with the community and other breweries and not being afraid to take risks will give them the success they deserve!
 When this brewery fully opens their tap house, I highly recommend going to see them.
 It is one of the fun ones that will be rocking Calgary and beyond!

 I would like to thank Kris and Cold Garden for opening their doors to me and allowing me to be a part of the brewery tour.